jupyter/dashboards_server/README.md

 * Ability to run a Jupyter Notebook with [layout metadata](https://github.com/jupyter-incubator/dashboards) as a standalone dashboard application
 * Ability to navigate a list of multiple notebooks and select one to run as a dashboards
 * Optional shared login to secure access to the dashboard server
-* Ability to add custom authentication mechanisms usign the [Passport](http://passportjs.org/) middleware for Node.js
+* Ability to add custom authentication mechanisms using the [Passport](http://passportjs.org/) middleware for Node.js
 * API for POSTing notebooks to the server at runtime with optional authentication (`/_api/notebooks`)

 The behavior of the application is similar to that of [Thebe](https://github.com/oreillymedia/thebe), but with some key technical differences: